Clinical Exome Sequencing

 Clinical Exome Sequencing (CES), Often referred to as next-generation sequencing (NGS) for protein-coding genes, Clinical Exome Sequencing (CES) has increasingly become a reliable diagnostic method for identifying unexplained genetic disorders, rare inherited conditions, and other undiagnosed medical syndromes.

-Therefore, when symptoms fail to indicate a specific diagnosis, CES serves as a powerful genomic tool for genetic evaluation.
-In such cases, CES allows healthcare professionals like clinical geneticists, molecular pathologists, or genomics specialists to closely examine an individual’s DNA and genetic makeup.
+Therefore, when symptoms fail to indicate a specific diagnosis, Clinical Exome Sequencing serves as a powerful genomic tool for genetic evaluation.
+In such cases, Clinical Exome Sequencing allows healthcare professionals like clinical geneticists, molecular pathologists, or genomics specialists to closely examine an individual’s DNA and genetic makeup.
 As a result, CES can uncover disease-causing mutations or genetic changes that standard tests or routine evaluations may miss.

 What Is Clinical Exome Sequencing?